 Providing An Holistic Experience

 After reviewing my previous workshop content and notes I had made, it was clear that a new version was required.
 So I reiterated it.
-Since it was important for the participants to learn “innovative thinking” while being prepared for working in a new country, it meant it would be equally important to better help prepare them professionally holistically.
-The average workplace in the Lower Mainland tends to be multicultural and unique, something that is new to these newcomers.
+Since it was important for the participants to learn “innovative thinking” while being prepared for working in a new country, it meant it would be equally important to help prepare them professionally holistically, as the average workplace in the Lower Mainland tends to be multicultural and unique, something that is new to these newcomers.
 Therefore building experiences in the workshop which allow them opportunities to see first hand what it could be like would be valuable.
 So I integrated content on collaborative leadership, empathy vs. sympathy, cognitive empathy, assertiveness, and mindfulness into the curriculum.
-Due these additions, it had resulted in building their sense of empowerment and feeling more confident in their abilities.
+Due to these additions, it resulted in empowering them with skills and mindsets that left them feeling more confident in their personal and professional abilities.

-In addition to facilitating their learning of the art of Service Design, I also stepped into each team to exhibit collaborative leadership.
-From interfacing with the client, providing hands-on coaching, to showing them how move towards delivering validated service solutions for their respective clients.
+In addition to facilitating their learning of the art of Service Design, I also stepped into each team to cultivate collaborative leadership, to show them how to work as a team, work past the uncomfortable, how to support one another to move towards delivering validated service solutions for their respective clients.

-Maintained an open design or collaborative leadership work style with teams and clients.
-For this program, i added additional materials for the clients so that they could have more knowledge and involvement in the process, to make the outcomes more impactful, meaningful and useful.
+An open design or collaborative leadership work style with teams and clients was encouraged.
+For this program, additional materials were provided to the clients so that they could have more knowledge and involvement in the process, to make the outcomes more impactful, meaningful and useful.

-Throughout the course, I would assess and add in impromptu group activities where needed to support emotional and physical well being as well, as the stresses of being a new immigrant and having a family to care for can be tough.
+Throughout the course, I would observe as a coach to assess and guide them to discover areas they could iterate to improve their outcomes, as well as add in an impromptu team or whole group activities when needed to support their emotional and physical well being, as the stresses of being a new immigrant and having a family to care for can be tough.

 What Worked & Didn’t Work…

-3 cohorts totalling 45 women have received certificates for completing the 2 week bootcamp successfully.
-I receive voluntary updates from participants giving thanks, to let me know of their new jobs.
+We celebrated when it was confirmed that all 3 cohorts totaling 45 women who received certificates for completing the 2-week workshop successfully had been gainfully employed.
+I receive voluntary updates from participants giving thanks, request my acting as a reference, and to let me know of their new jobs.
 The results have been amazing!
 All 45 ladies have successfully found jobs they wanted within 1 to 6 months!
+Some then went on to do further schooling to help further their careers or even change their careers within the year of completing the program.

-By the 3rd cohort, I had redeveloped materials to inform and educate the clients, in this course’s process, as I had discovered there was a lack of information supplied from Mosaic to the client.
-I facilitated more in-depth and educational communications prior to every phase of the project.
-It resulted in higher engagement through creating deeper context and transparency of process.
+By the 3rd cohort, I had also developed numerous communication and content to better inform and educate the clients on the process of the program related to them, as I had discovered there were some gaps in the information supplied by the program staff to the client.
+By being somewhat left in the dark produced less engaged and enthused clients.
+I facilitated more in-depth and educational communications prior to every phase of the project through newsletter type emails as well as videos.
+It resulted in higher engagement by creating a deeper context and transparency of the process in which their innovation team had gone through to achieve the results.
+This resulted in more ownership as a whole.

 Highlights… Inspired and Empowered!